flipcoder/textbeat/README.md

 .
 1'
 .
 4'
 .
 5'
 .
-1'2
+1''
 ```

 # Markers

-still working on this feature, almost ready
+Still working on this feature, it might be broken

 ':' sets marker and '@' loops to it.